Parents do not have to be friends after divorce, being considerate and business like

 4. Avoid putdowns and talking negatively about the other parent when the children

+are present.
 Children love both of their parents.
 Very often, children need

 "permission" from a parent to have a good relationship with the other parent.